attaswift/BigInt/README.md

 - [Shift operators][shift]: `>>`, `<<`, `>>=`, `<<=`

+- Methods to convert `NSData` to big integers and vice versa.

+- Support for generating random integers of specified maximum width or magnitude.

 - Radix conversion to/from [`String`s][radix1] and [big integers][radix2] up to base 36 (using repeated divisions).
   - Big integers use this to implement `StringLiteralConvertible` (in base 10).